JaydipSingh/genie_tutorial/README.md

 <li>Line 2</li>
 </ul>

-  > Note: Start by installing Apptainer in your Ubuntu and just follow the doc :
+  **Note**: Start by installing Apptainer in your Ubuntu and just follow the doc :

     apptainer build --sandbox Fedora40 docker://fedora:40